BillCheng9/Steampunk-Game/glossary.md

 Player-controlled character.

 ## STATS
-A numerical lists detailing the PC information.
-Higher stats generally means a stronger character.
+A numerical set detailing character information.
+Higher stats generally means a stronger character.\
-Damage - how much damage you can do per turn.
+DAMAGE/DMG - how much damage you can do per turn.\
-Armor - how much damage you can take in total.
+STABILITY/STA (HEALTH/HP) - how much damage you can take in total.
+If the PC reaches 0 stability, it is game over.\
-Defense - decreases damage taken per turn.
+DEFENSE/DEF - decreases damage taken from attacks.\
-Stealth - ability to hide from enemies.
+STEALTH/STE - ability to hide from enemies and sneak during events.\
-Luck - increase chances of positive-events happening.
+LUCK/LUC - increase chances of positive-events happening.\

 ## COMBAT
 Turn-based fighting sequence between the player-controlled character and AI-controlled characters.
 Each turn is dictated by the player choosing from a pool of possible actions followed by the enemy(s) picking next.
-Combat is usually finished when either party reaches 0 armor or 0 health, or achieving another requirement.
+Combat is usually finished when one party reaches 0 STABILITY or 0 HEALTH, or achieving another requirement.

-## ARMOR and HEALTH
+## STABILITY and HEALTH
-Each character, player-controlled and AI-controlled, have a specific amount of armor/health (player-controlled characters will only have armor) and will die once it reaches 0.
+Each character, player-controlled and AI-controlled, have a specific amount of STABILITY/HEALTH (player-controlled characters will only have STABILITY) and will die once it reaches 0.
 Player-controlled armor can be regained through resting and other events.

 ## LEVELS
-A numerical scale detailing how much experience the PC hass gain.
-Each new level opens up new options in the form of pets, locations, etc. Each level up also allows the player to permanently increase stats of their choosing.
+A numerical scale detailing how much experience the PC has gained.
+Each new level opens up new options in the form of PETS, locations, etc. Each level up also allows the player to permanently increase stats of their choosing.

 ## PETS
 A friendly AI companion that boosts PC stats and can offer unique benefits.

 ## SHOPPING
-A shop that offers items, pets, and service in exchange for currency (gears).
+A shop that offers items, PETS, and service in exchange for GEARS.

 ## GEARS
 Currency in the world.